Religion in Europe: Germanic

 Heathenism or Esetroth (Icelandic: Ásatrú), and the organised form Odinism, are names for the modern folk religion of the Germanic nations.

 In the United Kingdom Census 2001, 300 people registered as Heathen in England and Wales.
 However, many Heathens followed the advice of the Pagan Federation (PF) and simply described themselves as "Pagan", while other Heathens did not specify their religious beliefs.
 In the 2011 census, 1,958 people self-identified as Heathen in England and Wales.
 A further 251 described themselves as Reconstructionist and may include some people reconstructing Germanic paganism.

 Ásatrúarfélagið (Esetroth Fellowship) was recognized as an official religion by the Icelandic government in 1973.
 For its first 20 years it was led by farmer and poet Sveinbjörn Beinteinsson.
 By 2003, it had 777 members, and by 2014, it had 2,382 members, corresponding to 0.8% of Iceland's population.
 In Iceland, Germanic religion has an impact larger than the number of its adherents.

 In Sweden, the Swedish Forn Sed Assembly (Forn Sed, or the archaic Forn Siðr, means "Old Custom") was formed in 1994 and is since 2007 recognized as a religious organization by the Swedish government.
 In Denmark Forn Siðr was formed in 1999, and was officially recognized in 2003 The Norwegian Åsatrufellesskapet Bifrost (Esetroth Fellowship Bifrost) was formed in 1996; as of 2011, the fellowship has some 300 members.
 Foreningen Forn Sed was formed in 1999, and has been recognized by the Norwegian government as a religious organization.
 In Spain there is the Odinist Community of Spain – Ásatrú.

 Roman

 The Roman polytheism also known as Religio Romana (Roman religion) in Latin or the Roman Way to the Gods (in Italian 'Via romana agli Déi') is alive in small communities and loosely related organizations, mainly in Italy.

+The Natale di Roma, historically known as Dies Romana and also referred to as Romaia, is a festival linked to the foundation of Rome, celebrated on April 21.
+According to legend, Romulus is said to have founded the city of Rome on April 21, 753 BC.
+From this date, the Roman chronology derived its system, known by the Latin phrase Ab Urbe condita, meaning "from the founding of the City", which counted the years from this presumed foundation.